Grimethorpe Colliery Band: History

 Following the closure of the Grimethorpe Colliery in 1993, the Band was sponsored by RJB Mining (later UK Coal plc) and then by Powerfuel.

+In 2016 the band asked Richard Corbett, Member of the European Parliament for Yorkshire, to be its Honorary President and in September 2018, the band played at the opening of the Labour Party annual conference in Liverpool.

 Rock and pop

 The band has appeared on rock and pop records, including "When an Old Cricketer Leaves the Crease", on Roy Harper's 1975 HQ album, and Peter Skellern's 1978 and 1979 albums Skellern (including the hit single "Love Is the Sweetest Thing") and Astaire.
 In 1976, the band assisted comedian Max Bygraves in recording a song specially commissioned by the National Coal Board called "Do It The Safety Way", in order to promote safety procedures in coalmines.

 One former member of the band, trombonist Andy Cato, went on to co-found electronic music duo Groove Armada.

 In films

-International fame came with the film Brassed Off, the plot of which was based on Grimethorpe's struggles against pit closures, and whose soundtrack was recorded by the band.
+International fame came with the highly acclaimed film Brassed Off, the plot of which was based on Grimethorpe's struggles against pit closures (see above), and whose soundtrack was recorded by the band.
+The band has subsequently played at several events (including two at the Royal Albert Hall) in which the film is projected and the band simultaneously substitutes the sound track of the film with live music.

 The band also performed Ron Goodwin's film score for the 1976 Disney film Escape from the Dark (also called The Littlest Horse Thieves), with the composer conducting.